Clamepending/markogata/content/posts/FormulaElectricDocs/RRT.md

 ## Obstacle.py

 Represent an obstacle in 2 dimentions.
 We want to feed in a list of Point objects and create an obstacle.
-This obstacle shoudl be able to draw itself and handle collisions with paths.
+This obstacle should be able to draw itself and handle collisions with paths.

 ### dependencies